 In a nutshell, Scott said, in his highly entertaining two-hour talk (which flew by), that to date many therapists have unsuccessfully focused on the mechanical aspects of stammering, but are starting to rediscover the need to look at the entire person.
 Read on for more.

 He began by saying that stammering therapy once focused on a person's experience of living with a stammer; on the importance of being able to communicate what you want to say even if you stammered.
 Then, in the 1960s and 70s, it kind of lost its way when there was a greatly increased focus specifically on fluency.
 Of course, increased fluency has always been one goal of therapy, but it became the most important goal for some therapists.

-One consequence of this is that therapists tended to overlook the consequences of trying too hard to be fluent, which can result in them using tricks to achieve it, Scott said.
+One consequence of this is that therapists tended to overlook the consequences of trying too hard to be fluent, which can result in teaching 'tricks' to achieve it, Scott said.
 He gave the amusing example of a teenage boy wanting help to ask out a girl he liked.
 The boy’s therapist told him to try tapping out a rhythm with his fingers on his leg whilst speaking to the girl.
 This seemed to work in the therapy room but when the boy complained that it would look very odd, the therapist said, ‘why don’t you try putting your hand in your pocket whilst tapping?’.
-Can you imagine how that would have looked?!
+Now, just imagine how that might have looked...